Configuring the NIM at Runtime#

 -p 8000:8000 \

-This will only affect the location outside the container.
-To change the location of the cache inside the container, you must:
+This will only affect the location outside the container, i.e. on the host running your container.
+To change the location of the cache mounted inside the container, you must:

 Provide the new path in the